RicherMans/CED/README.md

 # Consistent Ensemble Distillation for Audio Tagging (CED)

-This repo is the source for the Paper [Consistent Ensemble Distillation for Audio Tagging](https://arxiv.org/abs/2308.11957).
+This repo is the source for the ICASSP 2024 Paper [Consistent Ensemble Distillation for Audio Tagging](https://arxiv.org/abs/2308.11957).

 ![Framework](figures/plot_performance.png)